Cats-n-coffee/Cats-n-coffee/README.md

 ### Hi there, I'm Lucie 👋

-I am a web developer who enjoys working on challenging projects, and also relax with simple and short projects and exercises :massage_woman:. <br>
+I am a web developer who enjoys working on challenging projects, and also relax with simple and short projects or exercises :massage_woman:. <br>
 I just finished a batch at the Recurse Center where I worked on various projects, and learned (more than I expected) about some Computer Science topics as well as React, JavaScript, NodeJs and networking. <br>
 <br>
 🔭 I’m currently working on [LittleNodeBrowser](https://github.com/Cats-n-coffee/littleNodeBrowser), a very simplied version of a web browser.<br>